clemsos/old-website/index.md

   Photo : (cc) [Christopher Adams](http://chris.raysend.com)
 </small>

-Clement Renaud is a researcher, artist and creative technologist.
+Clement Renaud is a creative technologist and researcher working between Europe and China.

-He specializes in creating new experiences, interfaces and tools based on advanced data workflows.
+He prototypes and builds tools, teams and advanced workflows to mine, visualize and publish data.
 He is member of the Institute for Complex Systems (IXXI) at [ENS de Lyon](https://en.wikipedia.org/wiki/%C3%89cole_normale_sup%C3%A9rieure_de_Lyon).
-He lives in Lyon (France) and Shenzhen (China).
+He lives in Lyon (France).

 He is [available to hire](mailto:hello@clementrenaud.com) for projects, exhibitions, speaking engagements, and media inquiries.